jukra/web-tweak-n-optimize/README.md

 - Magical one line option which does everything for you
 - Linting before optimizing, if ok then continue (option)
 - Show result (file sizes before and after)

+Version 0.1.0:
+- Init node.js with depencies
+- You can run node app.js -v and node app.js -h